Orthogonal Partners LLP Pillar 3 Disclosures

 The Partners undertake a detailed risk assessment in order to establish an accurate risk profile of OP LLP and to enable appropriate procedure to be implemented.
 Having identified the risks, the Partners ensure that adequate assessment of those identified risks are carried out in order to establish appropriate procedures to manage and mitigate these risks on an ongoing basis.
-The Partners meet both formally with the board members and informally on a regular basis to discuss cash flow, profitability, regulatory capital management, business review and risk management.
+The Partners meet both formally and informally on a regular basis to discuss cash flow, profitability, regulatory capital management, business review and risk management.
 The partners manage the firm’s business and have a template risk matrix to identify risks taking account of relevant laws, standards, and principles with the aim of operating a defined and transparent risk management framework.
 The risk matrix is reviewed frequently and updated as required.

 Part of the risk management procedure is to identify and appoint specific areas of risk within the firm to the relevant experienced individual.

 The Partners understand the nature of risks posed to the firm in the light of the FCA’s regulatory objectives as well as the firm’s business objectives.
 Having identified the risks, it is important for the Partners to ensure that adequate assessment of those risks identified is carried out in order to establish appropriate procedures to manage and mitigate these assessed risks.
 The effectiveness of implementation of such procedures should be monitored and recorded.
 Appropriate contingency plan for the identified risk must also be established and tested.